US TikTok ban: When could the Chinese-owned social media app be banned?

 Massive social media app TikTok could be banned in the US unless its Chinese parent company sells it in within the week.
 At the time of writing, the app remains active in the United States.

-Following decisions by Congress and the Supreme Court, Chinese-owned ByteDance has until 19 January to sell TikTok.
+The proposed ban was enacted by Congress with bipartisan supportin April.
+Now, that law is being disputed in front of the Supreme Court.
+The ban gave Chinese-owned ByteDance until 19 January to sell TikTok.
 If it fails to do so, a nationwide ban is set to come into force – despite having 170 million US users.

 In April 2024, Congress passed a bill giving ByteDance nine months to find a US-approved buyer.
 The bill was signed into law by president Joe Biden.